OpenSAGE/OpenSAGE/README.md

 games may come later.
 The primary development target is Windows, with support planned for macOS at a later date.

+**OpenSAGE-Plus:** a modder and user experience focused fork that wants to deliver entirely new features to the core engine - mainly new gamemodes, more script actions and conditions, extended LUA scripting capabilities, more start parameters including a toolmode to deal with all SAGE file formats.

 ## Work in progress

 This project is in the *very* early stages.
 There is still a long way to go before there's anything playable.